Alan Lodge (One Eye on the Road)

-I am a graduate of Nottingham Trent University with a BA degree in Photography.
+I am a post-graduate of Nottingham Trent University with an MA degree in Photography.
 I specialised in issues surrounding representation, presenting myself in audio – visual format.
 I wrote my dissertation on “Positive images, evidence, public order & restrictions”.

 My concern for this community has lead me to actively be involved in welfare and advice agencies.
 I have been a field worker for the ‘Release’ organisation and have sat on the management committees of several charities, including ‘Festival Welfare Services’, the ‘Travellers Aid Trust’ and the ‘Standing Conference on Drug Abuse’ (Scoda).

 Received a 1998 ‘Big Brother Award’ from Privacy International.
 Presented by Channel 4’s Mark Thomas at the London School of Economics.
 Award for ‘outstanding achievement’ in contributions to the protection of privacy, for my photography of the extent of police surveillance.

 The presentation was made on the 50th anniversary of the writing of George Orwell’s ‘1984'.